JonasDeltaJarvis/AI-Driver-Monitoring-Smart-Dashboard/Hardware/README.md

 | Motors | Separate dedicated battery via L293D | 6–12V |
 | Sensors & alerts | Arduino 5V rail | 5V |

 **Critical:** All GND rails are connected together (common ground across all modules).
-Motors are never powered from the Arduino — they draw too much current and would damage it.
+Motors are never powered from the Arduino, they draw too much current and would damage it.

 ---